j-i-l/vim-config/README.md

     git clone https://github.com/ervandew/supertab.git ~/src/vim/bundle/supertab

+See the .vimrc file for further configurations of this plugin.

 ### [vim-gitgutter](11)
 is a plugin that highlights changes in a git project (in case you use git).